vijayraavi/elasticsearch/API-Implementation.md

 	[Route("customers/{id:int}")]
 	public HttpResponseMessage DeleteCustomer(int id)
 	{
 		try
 		{
 			// Find the customer to be deleted in the repository var customerToDelete = repository.GetCustomer(id);

 			// If there is no such customer, return an error response
-	        // with status code 404 (Not Found) and
+			// with status code 404 (Not Found) if (customerToDelete == null)
-	        // the message "Customer not found"
-	        if (customerToDelete == null)
 			{
-	            return Request.CreateErrorResponse(
+					return NotFound();
-	                HttpStatusCode.NotFound, Strings.CustomerNotFound);
 			}

 			// Remove the customer from the repository
 			// The DeleteCustomer method returns true if the customer
 			// was successfully deleted
 			if (repository.DeleteCustomer(id))
 			{
 				// Return a response message with status code 204 (No Content)
-	            // To indicate that the operation was successful return Request.CreateResponse(HttpStatusCode.NoContent);
+				// To indicate that the operation was successful return StatusCode(HttpStatusCode.NoContent);
 			}
 			else
 			{
-	            // Otherwise return an error response with status code
-	            // 400 (Bad Request) and the message "Customer not deleted" return Request.CreateResponse(
+				// Otherwise return a 400 (Bad Request) error response return BadRequest(Strings.CustomerNotDeleted);
-	                HttpStatusCode.BadRequest, Strings.CustomerNotDeleted);
 			}
 		}
 		catch
 		{
 			// If an uncaught exception occurs, return an error response
-	        // with status code 500 (Internal Server Error)
+			// with status code 500 (Internal Server Error) return InternalServerError();
-	        // and a meaningful message
-	        return Request.CreateErrorResponse(
-	            HttpStatusCode.InternalServerError, Strings.ServerError);
 		}
 	}
 	```

-	> **Tip**: Do not include information that could be useful to an attacker attempting to penetrate your web API.

-	For further information, visit the [Exception Handling in ASP.NET Web API](http://www.asp.net/web-api/overview/error-handling/exception-handling) page on the Microsoft website.
+> **Tip**: Do not include information that could be useful to an attacker attempting to penetrate your web API.For further information, visit the [Exception Handling in ASP.NET Web API](http://www.asp.net/web-api/overview/error-handling/exception-handling) page on the Microsoft website.

 > **Note**: Many web servers trap error conditions themselves before they reach the web API.
 For example, if you configure authentication for a web site and the user fails to provide the correct authentication information, the web server should respond with status code 401 (Unauthorized).
 Once a client has been authenticated, your code can perform its own checks to verify that the client should be able access the requested resource.
 If this authorization fails, you should return status code 403 (Forbidden).

 - **Handle exceptions in a consistent manner and log information about errors**.